allan-pg/Music-Store-Analysis-in-MYSQL/README.md

 ![image](https://github.com/user-attachments/assets/b18e3bd5-d72d-480c-ae6c-2294c5a68730)

 MySQL is a fast easy-to-use Relational Database Management System ( RDBMS ), which enables us to implement a database with tables, columns and indexes.
 The database allows users to manipulate data using structural query language ( SQL ).
 SQL is the most popular language for adding, accessing and managing content in a database.
 Data is stored in tables and within tables, it’s stored in rows.

 # Table Of Contents
 1.0 Introduction
+1.1 Database and Tools
+1.2 Data Modelling
+1.3 Music store Data analysis
+1.4 Part 1 - Easy Questions
+1.5 Part 2 - Moderate Questions
+1.6 Part 3 - Advanced Queries

 # 1.0 Introduction
 This project is for beginners and will teach you how to analyze the music playlist database.
 You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.

-## Database and Tools
+## 1.1 Database and Tools
 - Postgre SQL
 - PgAdmin4

-## Data Modelling
+## 1.2 Data Modelling
 Schema - Music Store Database

 ![image](https://github.com/user-attachments/assets/dc513813-421c-4be9-92ec-c0a30a2c45f7)

-## Music store Data analysis
+## 1.3 Music store Data analysis
 I analysed music store database and came up with important findings from our database
 Lets dive into our SQL questions to solve.
 The quiz is arranged in form of:-
 - Easy
 - Moderate
 - Hard
 ## Solved Questions
-## Part 1 - Easy Questions
+## 1.4 Part 1 - Easy Questions
 1.Who is the senior most employee based on job title?
 ```
 select * from employee